Safety on our roads

 A significant part of Victoria Police's partnership approach to road safety is close coordination with other agencies and service providers, including federal, state and local government as well as non-government organisations.

-The Victoria Police road policing strategy aligns with the Victorian Government Road Strategy 2020-2030 and the National Road Safety Strategy 2021-2030.
+The Victoria Police Road Safety Strategy aligns with the Victorian Government Road Strategy 2020-2030.

 Road Safety Camera Program